nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 Controlls
 ---------
-Controlls is a manager used internaly in the Workgroup, it contains various properties like list of workers, nubmer of registered queues etc. It is used because dispatcher and listener need to access this shared data.
+Controlls is a manager by the Workgroup and multiprocessing tools to store various properties like list of workers, nubmer of registered queues etc. It is used because dispatcher and listener need to access this shared data.

 Communication with workers
 ##############################
 Each worker in the workgroup is represented with an instance of :py:class:`NetWork.worker.Worker` class, these objects are used to control the workers.
-Workes have methods that are used for controling tasks and using IPC and concurrency control tools, they also have generic :py:meth:`sendMessage` and :py:meth:`sendMessageWithResponse` methods used to pass messages to the workers.
+Workes have methods that are used for controling tasks and generic they also have generic :py:meth:`sendMessage` and :py:meth:`sendMessageWithResponse` methods used by other tools.

 Passing requests
 ################
 Most of the functionality of NetWork relies on passing requests, over the network and through the :py:data:`commqueue` to the dispatcher.

 These requests have to be identified and handled by a proper handler function.
-To identify them 3-letter codes are prepended to each request, the codes are defined in :py:mod:`NetWork.commcodes`.
+To identify them 3-letter codes are prepended to each request, the core codes are defined in :py:mod:`NetWork.commcodes`, codes used by multiprocessing tools are in their respective modules.
 Every code has its handler function.

 When a request is received (in dispatcher or on the worker server) a dictionary (:py:data:`NetWork.handlers.handlerList` for dispatcher, :py:data:`server.handlers` on worker) is searched for the appropriate handler function.